 All 10 of these holiday gift ideas not only support small businesses (some of whom use Amazon as a more affordable way for them to reach more customers), but they’re all owned by women, people of color and often, both.

 Vintage-style rag dolls never go out of style, and these are lovingly handmade in Decatur, GA.
-PS if you prefer shopping Etsy, I also found the Cinnamon Annie shop there where they’re made to order, but you have to hurry.
+If you prefer shopping Etsy, I found the Cinnamon Annie shop there where they’re made to order, but you have to hurry.
 I think Oprah might have bumped her holiday orders up just a wee bit.

 I have been shouting from the rooftops about Bandolier on Cool Mom Tech for ages, and I’m so happy to see them make the Oprah’s Favorite Things list!